jessicarush/javascript-notes/built-in_objects.md

 // Wed Oct 24 2018 19:04:18 GMT-0700 (Pacific Daylight Time)
 ```

-Instead of creating a Date object, the static methods `Date.UTC()` and `Date.now()` return a time value as a number (milliseconds since epoch 1/1/1970).
+Instead of creating a Date object, you can also use the static methods `Date.UTC()` and `Date.now()` which return a time value as a number (milliseconds since epoch 1/1/1970).
 This is available as of ES5.

 ```javascript